 So many people think all a church does is talk about money.
 We attempted to avoid this stigma from day one.
 We concentrated more on serving than we did giving.
 (And both are needed.)
-In the process, we neglected to develop our core givers that first couple of years, we put ministries on hold we should be pursuing, and we robbed people of the opportunity to become generous givers and consequently to feel the reward of trusting God completely.
+In the process, we neglected to develop our core givers the first couple of years, we put ministries on hold we should be pursuing, and we robbed people of the opportunity to become generous givers and consequently to feel the reward of trusting God completely.

 Resist leaders from other churches.

 We wanted to plant a church for non-believers, but we needed leadership to be successful.
 When leaders from other churches came, however, we were hesitant to plug them in for fear we would be seen negatively by other churches.
-In the process, we missed out on quality leadership, and we denied people the right to follow their own heart.
+In the process, we missed out on quality leadership, and we denied people the right to follow their own hearts.

 Expect everyone to be as committed a few years into the plant.

 The fact is life changes.
 Some people are starters, and some are finishers.
-Some of the original people will grow bored with things as they are and or they may even disagree with some of the directions the church plant goes.
+Some of the original people will grow bored with things as they are, and or they may even disagree with some of the directions the church plant goes.
 Some will become overwhelmed, tired, or feel led elsewhere.
 They had a significant impact in our beginning, but they sought opportunities elsewhere in later years – and it’s okay.
 Be thankful for the investment they made in the beginning.

 Worry about the external critics.